dwww Home | Manual pages | Find package

 mechanisms LIST

 Declare acceptable SASL mechanisms.
-The LIST argument is a
+The LIST argument is a com-

-comma-separated list of mechanism names, without intervening
+ma-separated list of mechanism names, without intervening white-

-which case the corresponding lists are concatenated.
+the corresponding lists are concatenated.

 service NAME